Cumulative Games: Who is the current player?: Introduction

-\paragraph{Squirrel play.} This is self-interest cumulative play.
-Here, there is no winner, but each squirrel attempts to gather the largest possible number of pebbles (nuts) for themselves.
+\paragraph{P4) {\sc Squirrel Pebbles}.} This is self-interest cumulative play.
+Here, there is no winner, but each squirrel attempts to gather, i.e. {\em cumulate}, the largest possible number of pebbles (nuts) for themselves.
 Thus, in our example, the first squirrel (Alice) should remove 3 pebbles, and the final utilities will be $(3,0)$.
 This is not a zero-sum game; all partial cumulations, and in particular the final cumulations, are ordered pairs of nonnegative integers.
 If Alice starts instead from a heap of size 7, she should collect 2 instead of 3 pebbles.
 Why?
 (See Figure~\ref{fig:ext_23-squirrel}.)
-And this holds form Normal play and scoring play too, but in mis\`ere play you will lose whatever you play from a heap of size 7.
+And this holds for normal play and scoring play too, but in mis\`ere play you will lose regardless of how you play from a heap of size 7.

-\paragraph{Auction play.} This game will be revisited in Example~\ref{ex:auc}.
-An auctioneer has set up the following 2-player auction: the starting position consists of 4 bidding-pebbles and a pair of initial bids, and the players may increase their bids by collecting either 2 or 3 bidding-pebbles.
-Each player has a utility function of the form: 0 utility if they do not win the auction, and otherwise the utility is $4 - $`their accumulated bid', i.e. in case Alice wins the auction, $4-$(her initial bid + all her play bids).
-(If no player wins the auction, then both players get utility 0).
+\paragraph{P5) {\sc Auction Pebbles}.} An auctioneer has set up the following two-player auction: the heap consists of 4 bidding-pebbles and a pair of initial bid cumulations, and the players may increase their bids by collecting either 2 or 3 bidding-pebbles.
+Each player has a utility function of the form: 0 utility if they do not win the auction, and otherwise the utility is $4 $ minus `their cumulated bid', i.e. in case Alice wins the auction, $4$ minus `her initial bid plus all her play bids'.
+(In case of a tie, both players get utility 0.)
 If the initial bids are $(0,0)$ then Alice, playing first, should bid 3 to win the auction, and the utilities will be $(1,0)$.
 However, if the initial bid is $(1,0)$, then Alice should bid 2, because a bid of 3 would (in spite of winning the auction) give utility $4-3-1=0$, whereas a bid of 2 suffices to win the auction, and her utility will be $4-2-1=1$.
-Therefore the best-play bid, from a heap of size 4, may depend on the initial bids (or current cumulations), and, as we will discuss further, such situations cannot happen in the 4 first examples.
+Therefore the best-play bid, from a heap of size 4, may depend on the initial bids, and, as we will discuss further, such situations cannot happen in the 4 first examples.
+This game will be revisited in Example~\ref{ex:auc}.